Caux Artist Program

 Come and challenge yourself to live and work as an artist with a world perspective!

 Please note: The Caux Artist Program won't take place in 2020.

 Due to the world health crisis, we are currently working on offering an online version of the Caux Forum 2020.
 Please stay tuned for more information here.

 Since 2011 CAP has welcomed to Caux over 70 performing artists from all over the world.

 In keeping with the international and multi-cultural "spirit of Caux", CAP has had performing artists, faculty and mentors from Canada, Cameroun, Colombia, Germany, India, Lebanon, Nigeria, South Sudan, Sri Lanka, Sweden, Switzerland , Ukraine, United Kingdom and the USA.

-In 2019, CAP will return to Caux with an interdisciplinary summer course in Vocal Arts (classical, music theatre, jazz), Drama and the Humanities.
+In 2019, CAP returned to Caux with an interdisciplinary summer course in Vocal Arts (classical, music theatre, jazz), Drama and the Humanities.

-The Caux Artists Program takes place at the Caux Palace, the international conference centre of Initiatives of Change (IofC) Switzerland in Caux, Switzerland.
+The Caux Artists Program took place at the Caux Palace, the international conference centre of Initiatives of Change (IofC) Switzerland in Caux, Switzerland.

 Support for CAP

 The Caux Artists Program has received support from: IofC Switzerland, Initiatives of Change-Sweden, the Hahnloser Foundation (Switz.), the Concordia Foundation (UK), Kulture for Livet (Sweden), the Irene Prestwich Trust (UK), the Renewal Arts International Scholarship Fund ,the Caux Artists Scholarship Fund (USA) and the Barbara Appleton Jackson Scholarship Fund (USA) making it possible to award numerous scholarships to deserving young artists.